grnet/agkyra/docs/user_guide/source/settings.rst

 .. note:: If you don't know what a container is and you just want to synchronize the contents of the remote storage to your local directory, try `pithos` as a container value

 Each ``sync`` is given a name, so that multiple syncs can be configured in the same setup.
-In case of multiple syncs, the user can manage them only through the :ref:cli (or by editing the `$agkyra_dir/config.rc` file).
+In case of multiple syncs, the user can manage them only through the :ref:`cli` (or by editing the `$agkyra_dir/config.rc` file).
 If the settings are provided through the GUI, a sync name will be generated automatically.